-Yes, it looks like pizza, but don’t be fooled.
-Koláč (pronounced “co-latch”), a common and popular Czech pastry item, is also made from a yeasted dough, but it’s topped with a variety of sweet ingredients and a crumbly streusel.
+Koláč (pronounced “co-latch”), a common and popular Czech pastry item, is made from a yeasted brioche dough, filled with a variety of fresh seasonal fruit and topped with crumbly streusel.

-Kolache, kolatche, kolachky or koláče in Czech (plural, pronounced “co-la-tchay”) typically come in circular shapes.
+Kolache, kolatche, kolachky or koláče in Czech (plural, pronounced “co-la-tchay”) typically come in circular shapes (yes, they do look like pizza!).
 From the silver dollar-size ones traditionally served at weddings, to those the size of a dartboard.

 When I was growing up in the Czech Republic, three other boys and I participated in a comical and slightly gross eating contest at a country fare.